Graduate jobs in teaching

 Can you become a teacher from any degree background?

-Yes, you can work towards QTS and enter the profession from any degree background.
+Yes, you can enter the profession from any degree background.
 However, some training providers may prefer particular subjects, depending on the age group of the children you wish to teach and the course you are applying for.

 - Primary teaching: a degree in a national curriculum subject may be preferred.